 Main Differences Between Tofu and Tempeh

 - Tofu and Tempeh come from soybean but are differently prepared.
-Tofu is prepared as a curd, by coagulating soya milk whereas Tempeh is prepared by fermenting soybeans.
+Tofu is prepared as a curd by coagulating soya milk, whereas Tempeh is prepared by fermenting soybeans.

-- The tofu was originally prepared in China, whereas Tempeh is a Javanese cuisine, made in Indonesia.
+- The tofu was originally prepared in China, whereas Tempeh is a Javanese cuisine made in Indonesia.

-- Tofu is generally structured as a White spongy block of thick curd, whereas Tempeh is a nutty cake of fermented soybeans, presented by wrapping it in banana leaves.
+- Tofu is structured as a White spongy block of thick curd, whereas Tempeh is a nutty cake of fermented soybeans, presented by wrapping it in banana leaves.